pa2si/contigos/README.md

+to do:

+- add exta income per partner
+- make the Einstellungen be closable window

 # Contigos - Fair Household Calculator

 A Next.js 16 web application for couples to calculate fair financial contributions to a shared household account based on income ratios.